Main Office Number: 720-777-6571

 Pediatric surgeons are specialists in the diagnosis and surgical care of infants, children, adolescents, and now, even fetuses for treatment of traumatic injuries and burns, tumors, and other problems such as appendicitis and hernias.
 The Division of Pediatric Surgery comprises seven full-time board-certified pediatric surgeons, three midlevels, (PNP or PA), two registered nurses, and five staff assistants.

 The Pediatric Surgery team at Children’s Hospital Colorado repair birth defects of the head, neck, chest, abdomen, and pelvis.
 They also care for children with traumatic injuries, burns, and chest and abdominal tumors.
 The surgeons perform complicated operations, as well as more common procedures, that include appendectomy, inguinal umbilical hernia repair, and undescended testes.
 Recently, fetal intervention and surgery has been added for mothers whose babies are at risk from prenatally diagnosed birth defects.

-The Children’s Hospital Department of Pediatric Surgery offers the region’s only pediatric Level I trauma program and burn program a well as a colorectal and complex pelvic floor program that addresses problems of stool and urinary continence.
-Many procedures are done using minimally invasive surgery techniques including the treatment of gastroesophageal reflux or regurgitation and chest wall deformity correction.
+Children’s Hospital Colorado’s Department of Pediatric Surgery offers the region’s only pediatric Level I trauma program and burn program as well as a colorectal and complex pelvic floor program that addresses problems of stool and urinary continence.
+Many procedures are performed using minimally invasive surgery techniques, including the treatment of gastroesophageal reflux or regurgitation and chest wall deformity correction.